sametmax/devpy/README.rst

 Setting the environment variable DEVPY_LOG_LEVEL to an integer or a level name (debug, info, error, warning, critical...) will set the autolog log to it.

-Setting the environment variable DEVPY_COLOR_LOG to 0 disable the color in the log.
+Setting the environment variable DEVPY_COLOR_LOG to 0 disables log highlighting.

 autolog parameters: